danintel/sawtooth-faq/rest.rst

 -------------------------------
 Back pressure is a flow-control technique to help prevent DoS attacks.
 It results in a ``Status.QUEUE_FULL`` client batch submit response or a 429 "Too Many Requests" REST API error.
 If the validator is overwhelmed it will stop accepting new batches until it can handle more work.
-The number of batches that validator can accept is based on a multiplier (currently 2) of a rolling average of the number of published batches.
+The number of batches that validator can accept is based on a multiplier,  QUEUE_MULTIPLIER (currently 10, formerly 2), times a rolling average of the number of published batches.

 [PREVIOUS_ | HOME_ | NEXT_]